CharlotteBenadiba/Data-Analyst-Bootcamp/week3/day1/lesson2.md

 Understanding the difference between these types of data is crucial in selecting the right analysis techniques and interpreting the results accurately.

 ---
+## Exploring the Four Core Techniques of Data Analysis

 ### Task:
 Now, Let's introduces four main types of data analysis techniques: